inorbit-ai/inorbit-robot-connectors/mir_connector/README.md

 By integrating InOrbit's Python Edge SDK with MiR's APIs, the Connector unlocks the following key features on InOrbit's platform:

-- Visualizing: robot pose, system and sub-system status, and battery charge.
+- Visualizing: robot pose, system and sub-system status, battery charge and system stats.
 - Camera feed integration.
 - Using [Actions](https://developer.inorbit.ai/docs#configuring-action-definitions) to interact with MiR's API by: